netwrix/pingcastle/README.md

 # PingCastle by Netwrix

-## Announcement
+## Acquisition Announcement

+We are excited to announce that PingCastle has been acquired by [Netwrix](http://www.netwrix.com/)!

+Netwrix understands that commercial acquisitions of open source solutions can create concerns within the community.
+We are committed to actively stewarding the project and maintaining the availability of the open source edition.

+PingCastle has a long history of offering both open source and commercial editions.
+Netwrix is not only committed to preserving the open source project but also increasing development resources to enhance both the open source and commercial versions with new features and capabilities.

-PingCastle has been acquired by [Netwrix](http://www.netwrix.com/)!
-An industry leader in Active Directory security solutions and other cybersecurity solutions that ensure a brighter digital future for more than 13,500 customers worldwide.
+Netwrix, an industry leader in Active Directory security solutions and other cybersecurity solutions, ensures a brighter digital future for more than 13,500 customers worldwide.
 Netwrix empowers security professionals to face digital threats with confidence by enabling them to identify and protect sensitive data as well as to detect, respond to, and recover from attacks.

 ## Introduction